 In spite of its performance credentials, the GTI returns 25 mpg in the city and 34 mpg on the highway when equipped with the six-speed manual.
 Opting for the DSG model lowers highway mpg to 33.

-Offered as a four-door and a two-door hatchback, the GTI wears a discreet look that only stands out from the more plebeian Golf thanks to minor trim pieces.
-The front end features honeycomb inserts in the radiator grille, a deep bumper with a large air dam and an elegant strip of red trim that runs through both headlights and across the grille.
+It takes a well-trained eye to tell the GTI apart from the standard Golf.
+Those in the know will notice the front end features honeycomb inserts in the radiator grille, a deep bumper with a large air dam and an elegant strip of red trim that runs through both headlights and across the grille.

 The low-key treatment continues out back with a small roof-mounted spoiler and dual chromed exhaust tips.
 GTI emblems on both ends and 18-inch alloy wheels mounted on all-season tires wrap up the look.